sd17fall/softdes.web/_assignments/mini-project-3-text-mining.md

 If you'd like to learn more about what is going on behind the scenes, check out the [Web APIs Project Toolbox](https://toolboxes.olin.build/geocoding-and-web-apis/) toolbox.

+### A Note About API Keys

+For some of these data sources you will be generating some sort of secret authentication key.
+The tempting thing to do is to insert this secret right into your code, and then check it into GitHub.
+The problem with this is that in cases where your repository is public, someone might actually find your API key and use it themselves.
+While we are not requiring you to follow best practices in this assignment with your API keys (after all your repository is private), if you want to start practicing good habits, we have [a notebook that walks you through ways to handle private keys with version controlled code](/notes/storing-api-keys).

 ### Data Source: Project Gutenberg